Runalyze/docs/starting-guide/import.rst

 Open in the windows file explorer the following path::

     %appdata%\Garmin\Devices
-Then you have to open the folder with a several different numbers.
-Then you should find the folder *Activities*
+Then you have to open the folder with your device ID as name and find the folder *Activities*.

 Mac OS X::